simonmichael/hledger/site/download.md

 On Windows, hledger-ui is not available and should be omitted from the commands above (except, it probably works in WSL).

+For less verbose output, you can add `--verbosity error`.

 #### Resource usage

 Building Haskell programs typically involves downloading and compiling and